sungnga/practice/graphQL/graphql-prisma/README.md

     console.log(exists)
   })
   ```
+- **Improve the createPostForUser function**
-- Improve the createPostForUser function by using prisma.exists to verify that the user exists before creating a post
+  - Use prisma.exists to verify that the user exists before creating a post
   - If user doesn't exist, throw an error
   - Note that the 2nd arg we're specifying the author info as the selection set we want to get back, we want to return `post.author`
   ```js